boa-dev/boa-dev.github.io/blog/2025-09-23-temporal-release/index.md

 Third, with adoption from multiple engines, `temporal_rs` benefits via external test coverage beyond the native Rust unit tests.
-For instance, looking at the engines that offer conformance numbers (Boa, Kiesel, and V8), every Temporal implementation is currently north of 95% conformance with V8 reaching the highest at around 99% conformance.
+For instance, looking at the engines that offer conformance numbers (Boa, Kiesel, and V8), each implementation is currently north of 95% conformance with V8 reaching the highest at around 99% conformance.
 There is still a small disparity in conformance, but this can be explained by the absence of some related features, i.e. Boa still hasn't completed its `Intl.DateTimeFormat` implementation yet so it fails all ECMA402 `toLocaleString` tests.
 Nonetheless, we can still be fairly confident in the general correctness of `temporal_rs`, and any potential bugs will